yabje/scoresaber-wiki/wiki/rules.md

 ### Mappers with Ranked Maps

 :::danger ⚠️ ATTENTION
-If you have one or multiple maps that are ranked, you should never delete or republish said map from being available to players.
-If you are find deleting one of your ranked maps, you will be considered as unreliable and will then be banned from ranking any maps on ScoreSaber in the future.
+You must never make your ranked maps unavailable to players.
+If you violate this rule, you will be banned from ranking any maps on ScoreSaber in the future.
 :::

 ## What Happens if I Break the Rules?

-You will most likely get banned (either temporary or permanently).
+You will be banned (either temporary or permanently).

 :::warning If you are currently banned from ScoreSaber Ranking and want to get unbanned, please read the following: